chalupajs/chalupa/docs/README.md

 >   * [Martin Fowler: IntegrationTest](https://martinfowler.com/bliki/IntegrationTest.html)
 >   * [John Mikael Gundersen: Patterns of Narrow Integration Testing](https://www.jmgundersen.net/blog/patterns-of-narrow-integration-testing)

-In this process, we want to make sure that our service behaves the same way as if it was deployed to Darcon by Catamaran:
+In this process, we want to make sure that our service behaves the same way as if it was made available on the network by Catamaran:

   * modules are correctly attached,
   * configuration is loaded,